geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 - **[Bye Bye ShapeTracker](#geohot-000129)**: ShapeTracker has been completely removed.
 The main remaining issue is the Torch backend, which relied on it heavily, but fixing it is low priority as it was slow and likely unused.
 - **[USB GPU](#geohot-000332)**: A new driver allows using external NVIDIA or AMD GPUs on Mac/Linux via Thunderbolt.
 Kernel execution speed is identical to native, with data transfer around 3 GB/s, making it a convenient tool for local development.
 - **[Multi-Output Kernels & Flash Attention](#geohot-000576)**: Work is underway to support multi-output kernels, which is crucial for optimizing models like LLaMA 405.
 This enables recomputing intermediate tensors (like in Flash Attention backward) to save memory, a task dependent on the new linearizer.
 A new `ops.after` has been introduced to better manage dependencies.
 - **[Rangeify Regressions](#chenyu-001041)**: Significant performance regressions have been observed after the rangeify merge.
 Openpilot models are much slower, ResNet is 3x slower, and BERT is 2-3x slower on MI300x.
-Fixes are dependent on the new linearizer and resolving bugs in beam search.
+Fixes are dependent on the new linearizer and resolving bugs in BEAM search.
 - **[FUSE_OPTIM](#chenyu-001588)**: An optimization from Torch, FUSE_OPTIM merges optimizer parameters into a single tensor.
 It is now faster in tinygrad but has a bug in `assign` causing silent correctness issues that needs to be fixed before it can be enabled.
 - **[Code Cleanups](#geohot-001849)**: Following the removal of ShapeTracker and other major refactors, there are more opportunities for code cleanup, such as unifying buffer uops and removing unused functions from `ops.py`.
 - **[Visualizer (Viz) Improvements](#geohot-001893)**: The kernel visualizer has become much more readable post-rangeify.
 It can now hide complex indexing logic, presenting a cleaner and more understandable graph of operations.
 - **[Driver Updates](#nimlgen-002131)**: Nimlgen is working on several driver issues, including a Mac hardware crash when unplugging the USB GPU, the NVIDIA 50-series reset bug (blocked by a new `clang2py`), and a QCOM driver refactor to support textures.
-- **[Tiny Kitten](#wozeparrot-002703)**: The effort to port Thunder Kittens' Flash Attention to tinygrad's UOPs is underway.
+- **[Tiny Kitten](#wozeparrot-002703)**: The effort to port Thunder Kittens' Flash Attention to tinygrad's UOps is underway.
 Progress is currently blocked by NVRTC's lack of C++20 support.
-The "flat" nature of UOPs makes translation less direct, sparking discussion on better ways to represent tiled algorithms.
+The "flat" nature of UOps makes translation less direct, sparking discussion on better ways to represent tiled algorithms.
 - **[Symbolic IR and Loop Transformations](#sieds_lykles-003206)**: Sieds is working on advanced symbolic transformations like "additive loop splitting" and moving `reduce_collapse` to the higher-level graph.
 This will enable more generic and powerful optimizations.
 - **[Bounties Update](#chenyu-003635)**: Several bounties are seeing good progress, including float8 support, the Winograd rewrite rule, and a new version of `clang2py`.
-The new linearizer is close to being merged but first needs a hang and a beam search bug to be fixed.
+The new linearizer is close to being merged but first needs a hang and a BEAM search bug to be fixed.

 ### Transcript
 ##### **Chenyu** [[00:00:00](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=0)]